 Almost always, an inclusive leader will be one who has faced a similar struggle and will be able to really empathise with their team.

-There are some amazing examples of people who have broken through barriers to achieve business success.
+There are some amazing traits of a good leader examples who have broken through barriers to achieve business success.
 For example, Arthur Young, the pioneering leader of Ernst & Young was inspired by his own struggles in finding work due to his deafness and low vision, and so started his own accounting practice; now a global business.

 This is an example of how one man’s struggles shaped who he is and made it possible for him to then be an inspiring leader that understands more than just about entrepreneurship.
 However, it is not a requirement – one need only embody the right traits.

 So, what does an inclusive leadership look like?
-Here are 5 characteristics of leader you should aim to develop:
+Here are 5 traits of a good leader you should aim to develop:

 1 .
 A collaborative mindset and spirit: